schrodinger/fep-restraints/README.md

 This repo contains code to analyze plain MD simulation and set up restraints based on their analysis.
 If you already know the reference structure and parameters of the restraints, skip the next two sections.
-You can [add the restraints to GraphDB jobs](https://github.com/schrodinger/fep-restraints/blob/main/README.md#adding-restraints-to-a-graphdb-job) for small molecule FEP or absolute binding FEP.
+For adding restraints to an ABFEP run by locally altering msj files, check out [Adding Restraints to AB-FEP](https://github.com/schrodinger/fep-restraints?tab=readme-ov-file#adding-restraints-to-ab-fep-locally)).
-If you would like to add restraints to an ABFEP run by locally altering msj files, check out [Adding Restraints to AB-FEP](https://github.com/schrodinger/fep-restraints?tab=readme-ov-file#adding-restraints-to-ab-fep).
+You can also [add the restraints to GraphDB jobs](https://github.com/schrodinger/fep-restraints/blob/main/README.md#adding-restraints-to-a-graphdb-job) for small molecule FEP or absolute binding FEP.

 ### Analysis of Plain MD Simulations